Happy Tails Animal Hospital | Pet Vaccinations in Renton

 Vaccines are an essential part of your pet’s preventative health care plan.
 At Happy Tails Animal Hospital, we offer a comprehensive range of vaccines to protect your pet from a variety of common and potentially life-threatening diseases.

 Our team of experienced veterinarians will work with you to create a customized vaccination plan that meets the unique needs of your pet based on their age, breed, lifestyle, and health status.
-We offer both core and non-core vaccines, and we will provide you with the information you need to make informed decisions about your pet’s vaccination plan.
+We offer both core and non-core vaccines, and we will provide you with the information you need to make informed decisions about pet vaccinations in Renton.

 In addition to administering vaccines, we also provide regular vaccine boosters to ensure your pet’s ongoing protection.
 Our goal is to help your pet stay healthy and happy throughout their life.